liamgines/local-llm/README.md

 Installation
 --------
-First, ensure you have Python 3 installed.
+First, ensure you have Python 3 installed and a `.gguf` file containing LLM data.

 Then, run the following commands:
 ```